 The Mount Kailash is believed ‘Lord Shiva’s own home’.
-Every year, hundreds of devotees embark on the treacherous journey to this peak for seeking the blessings of the Lord and take a dip in the holy Mansarovar Lake.
+Every year, thousands of devotees embark on the treacherous journey to this peak for seeking the blessings of the Lord and take a dip in the holy Mansarovar Lake.
 Spanning in the duration of 14 days, Kailash Mansarovar Yatra by Road (by luxury coach from Kerung), Global Connect Hospitality offers a hassle-free and safe journey.
 Span of the Yatra spread from April to September every year, when pilgrims trek in batches to reach their Lord’s abode.
 This is an all-inclusive tour that is going to take care of all your requirements from your arrival in Kathmandu till your departure, along with sightseeing, stay & food.

 Arrive in Kathmandu, our representative will meet at the airport.
 Get assistance for transfer and escort to the Hotel.
 Check-in and relax.
 Program briefing will be done at the evening.
 Dinner and overnight stay in Kathmandu.

 Morning after breakfast, full day to explore holiness of the city & visit temples like Pashupatinath Temple, Guheshwori Temple (Shakti Peetham), Budhanilkantha (Jal Narayan) & Shwambhu Nath Temple etc. Evening free for leisure or own activity. dinner & overnight at Hotel.

 Morning after breakfast, drive to Syabrubesi (152 Kms/7 Hrs drive), on arrival at Syabrubesi, check-in at the hotel.
 Dinner & overnight at Hotel.